sicordero/sicordero.github.io/content/project/ldeo-apollo-vids/index.md

   - Science Education
 ---

-Vignette videos made for LDEO's Open House Exhibit for the 50th Anniversary of the Moon Landing.
-Maybe revisit and edit one day.
+Videos made for LDEO's Open House 50th Anniversary of the Moon Landing Exhibit to celebrate Lamont's contribution to Lunar research.
+Revisit one day.

 <!--more-->